 MAJOR REVIEW OF VICTORIA’S COMMITTAL SYSTEM

-The Andrews Labor Government will review Victoria’s committal system to help reduce victims’ trauma, ensure rights to a fair trial and improve the efficiency of the criminal justice system.
+The Andrews Government will review Victoria’s committal system to help reduce victims’ trauma, ensure rights to a fair trial and improve the efficiency of the criminal justice system.

 Attorney-General Martin Pakula today asked the Victorian Law Reform Commission to review and report on the state’s committal system.

 In Victoria, committal proceedings are held before a magistrate to determine whether, in the case of more serious criminal offences, there is sufficient evidence to support a conviction.

 In recent years, a number of legislative and procedural reforms have sought to improve the committal process.
 In addition, the Government has consulted on an early case management model and has received a proposal for reform from the Director of Public Prosecutions.

 Under the terms of reference, the Commission will consider best practices for supporting victims and examine:

 - whether Victoria should maintain, abolish, replace or reform the current committal system